 Whilst unpacking I found a bunch of swimming badges, a fossilised fish and a signed photo of Barry from EastEnders (that's how he signed his name).
-Amongst my box of inherited trinkets and great personal achievements I found my Uncle's Origami book.
-I had a flick through and then went on YouTube (pictures good, moving pictures better).
-I made a blank crane with some spare paper and drew on where I wanted the design to go.
-The handout itself is 1/3rd A5, images and links below:
+Amongst my box of trinkets I found my Uncle's Origami book.
+I had a flick through, then went on YouTube (pictures good, moving pictures better) and found something simple.

 Ignited Crane - You can print at home (link below) & fold instructions here